ucldc/rikolti/README.md

 8. Change default branch for `ucldc/aws-mwaa-local-runner` to be the new version's branch.
 (I just used the github UI to do this).
 9. Commit changes to `rikolti` repo and push to github.

 NOTE: Pushing to the rikolti main branch on github will trigger a build of the `rikolti-dags-deploy` project, which pushes all `.py` files in the rikolti repo to `s3:pad-airflow/dags/rikolti/`.
 This will NOT update the requirements.txt version for our MWAA environment on AWS.
 You will need to do this as part of upgrading MWAA.
+Notes on how to do this are on the [pad-airflow README](https://github.com/cdlib/pad-airflow/blob/main/README.md#upgrade-mwaa-environment).